Who Can You Drive With When You Have a Permit in Florida? 2026 Rules

 • Pass a vision and hearing test

-Practical tip: Start the DETS course at age 14 so you're ready to test the moment you turn 15.
-(Permit application fees apply -- see flhsmv.gov for current fees.)
+• Practical Tip: Start the DETS Course at age 14 if you want to be ready to test immediately when you turn 15.

-1. Complete the DETS course: Enroll in the state-approved 6-hour course through DetsCourse.com -- $29.95, completed online at your own pace.
+1. Complete the DETS Course: Enroll in the state-approved 6-hour Driver Education Traffic Safety Course through DetsCourse.com.
+The $29.95 course fee includes all materials and can be completed online at your own pace.

-2. Take the official DMV exam: The 50-question Class E exam requires 80% (40 correct) and covers Florida road rules and signs.
+2. Take the Official DMV Exam: Schedule your online permit test through the same platform.
+The 50-question exam requires an 80% passing score (40 correct answers) and covers Florida road rules and traffic signs.

-3. Prepare documentation: Gather your birth certificate, Social Security card, two proofs of residential address, and parental consent forms.
+3. Prepare Documentation: Gather your birth certificate, social security card, two proofs of residential address, and parental consent forms.
+Having these documents ready streamlines your application process.

-4. Find a qualified supervisor: Line up several licensed drivers aged 21+ so you can practice regularly without scheduling conflicts.
+4. Find a Qualified Supervisor: Identify several licensed drivers aged 21 or older who can accompany you during practice sessions.
+Having multiple options ensures you can practice driving regularly without scheduling conflicts.

 Frequently Asked Questions

-With a Florida learner's permit, you must be accompanied by a licensed driver who is at least 21 years old, seated in the front passenger seat at all times.
-You can never drive alone until you obtain your full operator's license.
+With a Florida learner's permit, you must be accompanied by a licensed driver who is at least 21 years old.
+This licensed driver must sit in the front passenger seat at all times while you are driving.

 Can my 17-year-old drive my car alone with just a permit?

-For the first three months, a permit holder may not drive in the dark.
-After three months, they may drive in the dark but not after 10:00 P.M. -- and a licensed driver 21 or older must always be in the front passenger seat.
+For the first three months with a Florida learner's permit, you may not drive in the dark.
+After three months, you may drive in the dark, but not after 10 P.M., unless accompanied by a licensed driver 21 or older in the front seat.

 Citations